 Fully Escorted trek with English Speaking Professional and Friendly Local Guide (who have experience of 20 years doing Manaslu Tsum Valley Trek).

 Tea Houses / B & B Hotels Accommodation

 Meals as specified on the respective days (Breakfast, Lunch, Dinner)

-3 Cup tea (Any kinds) every day for Breakfast, Lunch, Dinner
+Every day for Breakfast, Lunch, Dinner

 All 5 necessary trekking permit for your Trek

 Staff costs including their salary, insurance, equipment, food and accommodation